jakemckenzie/Notes/Season_2_of_The_Wire.md

+---
-#Season 2 of The Wire
+title: Season 2 of The Wire notes
+---

 Obedience can be expensive in an environment of uncertainty.
 Institutions fail when they can't change up, when they can't respond to fluctuation in the game.
 The Lindy effect isn't complete